Getting Started

 Create a Patient

-Your Study Administrator gave you two codes:
+Your Study Administrator gave you two codes.
+Type them in exactly as shown.

 Study Code